Get MTD for Income Tax ready

 Create your plan with answers to what, when and how

 • When will you achieve it?
-Write down a firm date to strive towards.
-Without a concrete deadline, you risk wavering from your goals.
+Write down a firm deadline.
+A concrete date keeps you committed to your goals.

-• How will you measure your success?
+• How will you measure success?
 Track progress using the six methods outlined below.

 Check if your plan is realistic

-Validating your plan with others helps you spot blind spots before they become costly mistakes.
-For example, after consulting an expert, one gym group realised its plan for smaller sites was a blind spot; investing in larger locations would actually help them generate more revenue and benefit from economies of scale.
-Here are two ways to check if your plan is realistic:
+After consulting an expert, one gym group realised its plan for smaller sites was a blind spot.
+Investing in larger locations would actually help them generate more revenue and reduce costs by operating at a larger scale.

 Understanding your target market and customers

 Your target market is the specific group of people most likely to buy from you.
-When you understand your customers deeply, you can create products and services they actually need, market to them effectively, and build lasting relationships.
+Understanding them deeply helps you create products they need, market to them effectively, and build lasting relationships.

-• Define your ideal customer: Consider demographics like age, location, and income.
-Think about their challenges, goals, and what motivates their buying decisions.
+• Define their demographics: Consider age, location, income, challenges, goals, and what motivates their buying decisions.

-• Understand their problems: What frustrations do your customers face?
+• Identify their problems: Pinpoint the frustrations your customers face.
 Your business succeeds when you solve real problems better than alternatives.

-• Find where they spend time: Are your customers on social media, attending industry events, or searching online?
+• Discover where they spend time: Determine whether your customers use social media, attend industry events, or search online.
 Meet them where they already are.

 • Validate your assumptions: Talk to existing customers or run small tests before committing to major decisions.
 Their feedback is more valuable than your guesses.